MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/consuming-generics-cpp-cli.md

 ### <a name="description"></a>Açıklama

-Bu örnek, C# dilinde yazılan derleme tüketir.
+Bu örnek, içinde C#yazılan derlemeyi kullanır.

 ### <a name="code"></a>Kod